Chipsee/Documentation/docs/source/PCs/ARM/AM335X/Manuals/Software/Android.rst

 * Connect COM1 on the industrial PC board to Windows 7 PC.
 * Open the **SecureCRT** or **Putty** software on the Windows 7 PC.
 * Power ON the industrial PC.
-You will see the serial output information as shown in the figure below.
+You will see the serial output information as shown on the figure below.

 .. figure:: /Media/ARM/A8/Software/Android/Serial_Debug.jpeg
    :align: center